 After years in the the Internet security industry, tech entrepreneur Sebastian Schaub saw a need to provide privacy as a basic human right, and set out to create an affordable virtual private network that could offer privacy and security.
 In 2012, he launched this as hide.me.

 Hide.me is also one of the newest members of the i2Coalition and its VPN Trust Initiative (“VTI”), a consortium of leading VPN providers focused on improving digital safety for consumers by building understanding, strengthening trust, and mitigating risk for VPN users.
-We had a chance to ask some questions to Schaub about hide.me, how it’s unique in the industry, and how VPN providers can earn the trust of the consumers who rely on them.
+We had a chance to connect with Schaub about hide.me, how it’s unique in the industry, and how VPN providers can earn the trust of the consumers who rely on them.

 i2Coalition: What is the challenge of supporting IPv6 as a VPN?